-Having Pepper back in her life full time means Elaine is getting out of the house more.
+Having Pepper back in her life full-time means Elaine is getting out of the house more.
 She needs to take him out to do his business, and they go for walks and car rides.
 Pepper gives Elaine a reason to stay motivated and get active!

 “There were a few neighbours that were hesitant with this new policy and having a dog live in their building, but when they got to know Pepper and what a sweet dog he is, everyone was on board,” said Elaine.
 “When we get off the elevator, everyone says ‘Hi Pepper’ and gives him some love.”

 It even took Pepper some time to adjust to his new living situation.
 “At my daughter’s house, he was so used to being let out the back or front door.
 Now we have to go in an elevator to go outside.
-He used to be scared of the elevator, but has now since gotten used to it.
+He used to be scared of the elevator but has now since gotten used to it.
 Whenever we get to our floor, he knows exactly which door to go to – which door is home!”

-“I really do love it here at GEF!
+“I do love it here at GEF!
 My neighbours, the staff – they are all so wonderful!
 Everyone is doing an amazing job, and I have settled in quite nicely,” said Elaine.
-“But it really has made my experience even better, having my Pepper here with me!
+“But it has made my experience even better, having my Pepper here with me!
 I wouldn’t change it for the world!”

-It was a very magical few days in December for hundreds of GEF Seniors Housing residents when Santa and his elves made their rounds to deliver presents as part of London Drugs’ Stocking Stuffers for Seniors 2019 Campaign.
+I was a very magical few days in December for hundreds of GEF Seniors Housing residents when Santa and his elves made their rounds to deliver presents as part of London Drugs’ Stocking Stuffers for Seniors 2019 Campaign.

 On delivery day, everyone was buzzing with anticipation.
 “I was up early – I am so excited!” said one resident.
 Santa and his London Drugs elves arrived, and the faces of residents and staff lit up like Christmas trees.
 “It was like Christmas morning for these residents – they were glowing,” said one staff member.

 Some of our residents don’t have family so it was a surprise to them when they received a gift.
 “I wouldn’t have gotten any Christmas gifts this year, so thank you very much,” said one resident.
-At least one senior saved his presents to open on Christmas day, because he doesn’t have any family.
-These unexpected gifts, filled with love, showed the residents just how much they are cared for and each senior was grateful for what they had received.
+At least one senior saved his presents to open on Christmas day because he doesn’t have any family.
+These unexpected gifts, filled with love, showed the residents just how much ther are cared for and each senior was grateful for what they had received.